Dancer's Studio Offering Private Vocal & Instrumental Lessons

 Dancer’s Studio Offering Private Vocal & Instrumental Lessons

 CLARION, Pa.
-(EYT) – Dancer’s Studio in downtown Clarion is offering private vocal nd instrumental lessons.
+(EYT) – Dancer’s Studio in downtown Clarion is offering private vocal and instrumental lessons.

-Calling all Little Singers and Musicians!
-Do you have a student that is starting band or changing instruments next school year and want a head start?
-Or even just wanting to learn a new instrument or vocal coaching?
+Calling all singers and musicians!
+Do you have a child that is starting band or changing instruments next school year and wants a head start?
+Or, even just wanting to learn a new instrument or vocal coaching?

 The Dancer’s Studio on Main Street Clarion is offering a wide variety of private music lessons!